Why is my gutter filthy

 How often should I clean my gutters?

-Most experts recommend cleaning gutters at least twice a year, in the spring and fall, to keep them clear of debris.
+It's generally recommended to clean your gutters at least twice a year, in the spring and fall, to prevent buildup and ensure proper drainage.

 Can I clean my gutters myself?